ajyakshi/Pizza-sales-dashboard/README.md

 **Recommendations**
-To increase the figures on the annual sales of the pizza place the following are the recommendation I provide:
+To increase the annual sales of the pizza  the following recommendations I provide:

 •	Increasing and promoting the large and classic pizza as they are more preferred that the rest of the size and category.